What is OKR (Objectives and Key Results)?

 • Speaking is silver, action is gold.
 It makes sense, for example, to set concrete steps after defining the key results in order to move directly into action.
 Validating these actions can become part of the weekly check-ins.

-• And last but not least: the use of software for implementation does not have to be advantageous.
+And last but not least: the use of software for implementation does not have to be advantageous.

-Similarities and differences between OKR and MBO
+What are similarities and differences between OKR and MBO?

 Management by Objectives (MBO) is a transactional leadership technique developed by Peter Ferdinand Drucker in 1954, which postulates the setting of clear goals and the regular review of progress towards these goals.
 It is generally assumed that Objectives and Key Results was influenced and developed further by the principles of Management by Objectives.